anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 the resource referenced by the URI is served by a server compliant with this specification.
 Otherwise, use of the `application/rdap+json` media type is RECOMMENDED when the URI references RDAP resources.

+# RDAP-X Extension

+This document defines an RDAP "profile" extension using the identifier "rdapx" (hyphen characters are not allowed in RDAP extension identifiers).
+This RDAP extension defines no additional RDAP queries or response structures.

+The purpose of this RDAP extension is to allow servers to signal support for RDAP-X in `rdapConformance` arrays of responses to `/help` (aka "service discovery").

 # IANA Considerations